 Treasuring Christ Together

-Underneath our mission statement Bethlehem has a strategy of growth and impact for the glory of Christ in the Twin Cities and beyond.
+Underneath our mission statement, Bethlehem has a strategy of growth and impact for the glory of Christ in the Twin Cities and beyond.
 We call it Treasuring Christ Together (TCT).
 TCT is a movement to multiply campuses, plant churches, and care for the poorest of the poor (the Global Diaconate).
-5% of all gifts to Treasuring Christ Together goes to church planting, 5% goes to the Global Diaconate, and 90% goes to pay for establishing new campuses.
-And of course all of this is over and above the $9 million budget that supports all our missionaries and ministries day in and day out.
+Five percent of all gifts to Treasuring Christ Together goes to church planting, five percent goes to the Global Diaconate, and ninety goes to pay for establishing new campuses.
+And of course, all of this is over and above the nine-million-dollar budget that supports all our missionaries and ministries day in and day out.

 The South Site has been meeting in Burnsville High School for over five years.
 And we believe it is strategic for long-term impact for the gospel that the people who worship and serve in the South have their own campus the way the Downtown and North congregations do.
 So we are praying toward an amazing outpouring of generosity and sacrifice next week to raise a million dollars toward the land purchase for the South Campus.
 And be encouraged that since TCT started in 2004, you have given almost ten million dollars.